Toowoomba is home to many beautiful parks and gardens. Take the time to experience some of our feature parks.

 The Toowoomba bicentennial waterbird habitat is located in Rangeville with access from McKenzie and Alderley Streets.
 Sitting on about 7.5 ha, the diverse wetlands is carefully constructed to attract various waterbird species.
 A relaxing place to visit, with paths and seats located throughout the park.

-Open daily from 6am to 6pm.
+The habitat is open daily from 6am to 6pm.

 Newtown Park was initially laid out in a pattern intended to mirror the design of the Union Jack.
 Avenues of trees crossed the park from corner to corner, linking with trees planted around the perimeter.
 Today the essence of this original plan can still be seen.